youngbryanyu/cassandra-profiling/README.md

 ![Grouped Throughput Plot](./plots/read-only-do-not-modify/scan-e/throughput/grouped-throughput-plot.png)

 #### Average Latency and Throughput
 We can see that the default configuration has the highest average latency and 2nd to worst throughput, which implies that it's the worst, not by any significant margin, without any specific optimizations for the usage pattern.
-The row cache configuration had the lowest average latency.
-However this result should be taken with a grain of salt since while running the workflow, I ran `node exec -it cassandra nodetool info` several times, and noticed that the rowcache has 0% utilization and 0% hit rate.
-Thus it appears that this is not the reason the performance improved and it may have been random.

-Performance wise, all were very close.
+Using LCS compaction had a slight improvement in latency, but didn't improve throughput.

+Enabling the row cache actually worsened latency.

 #### P95 and P99 Latency and Throughput
-Again, enabling row cache performs around the best for SCAN heavy patterns, but by a very small margin.
-LCS also appears to have a slight performance improvement compared to the base default configuration.
-The default configuration and the configuration with both enabled doesn't improve performance.
+Again, enabling row cache worsened latency a bit.

+LCS also once again appears to have a slight latency performance improvement compared to the base default configuration.

 #### Discussion
 The row cache in cassandra is ideal for point queries that randomly access by key, or read operations that often read the same rows.
 Thus, row caching is not optimized for sequential scan operations.
+Enabling row caching could be causing some extra overhead.
+However, I ran `node exec -it cassandra nodetool info` several times, and noticed that the rowcache had 0% utilization and 0% hit rate, so it could be due to something else internally or to just performance variation.

 LCS performed slightly better that the default.
-But when combined with row cache, gave the worst performance which could be due to extra overhead.
-LCS is optimized to improve read performance by reducing the number of SSTables accessed from disk during reads.
-However, for scan-heavy workloads, this may not improve perfomance since scans involve reading a large volume of data sequentially.
+LCS is optimized to improve query performance by reducing the number of SSTables accessed from disk, which could explain the slight latency improvement.

+Using both LCS and rowcache slightly worsened latency, except for in the P99 metric.
+By not much, it had a miniscule increase in throughput.

 ## READ profiling
 We compare the benchmarks of several configurations for the READ operation: